Lobelia spicata (Pale-spike Lobelia)

 Flower:

-Flowers are sparsely to densely packed in a spike-like raceme that can grow over a foot long over time.
+Flowers are loosely to densely packed in a spike-like raceme that can grow over a foot long over time.
 Individual flowers are about ½ inch across, pale blue to white, tubular with 2 small upper lobes that are bent back and 3 larger lower lobes that are similar in size.
 All lobes have pointed tips.
 There are 2 yellowish spots at the base of the lower lobes, and a dark blue stigma that sits between the 2 upper lobes.
-One plant has a single spike.
+The calyx cupping the flower has 5 narrowly triangular lobes that are about as long as the floral tube.
+Flower stalks and the calyx are hairless to sparsely hairy.

 Leaves and stem: